$PD_3$-pairs with compressible boundary

 The Realization Theorem extends immediately to allow some $S^2$ boundary components, since capping off spheres does not change the fundamental group, and the fundamental class extends uniquely to the resulting pair with aspherical boundary components.
 The fundamental triple remains a complete invariant when $\pi$ has cohomological dimension $\leq2$.
 (This is so when $\pi$ is torsion free and the pair has no summand which is an aspherical $PD_3$-complex.)
 In particular, $PD_3$-pairs with free fundamental group are homotopy equivalent to 3-manifolds with boundary.
 However in the remaining cases we appear to need also a $k$-invariant.
 Beyond this, there remains the issue of classification and realization of $PD_3$-pairs with $RP^2$ boundary components.
 This seems just out of reach for the moment.

 We present the main definitions and summarize the results of Bleile, Crisp and Turaev in \S1.
 The next three sections contain preparatory steps towards the main result.
 In \S2 we define the end module $R(\pi)$ and in \S3 we estimate the rank of the maximal free factor of $\pi$ in terms of the peripheral data.
 This is applied in conjunction with a criterion of Dunwoody \cite[Corollary IV.5.3]{DD}.
-In \S4 we consider an important special case when the images of the peripheral homomorphisms $\kappa_j$ are torsion free and have no free factors.
+The next section presents two notions of connected sum and the related notion of adding a handle, and states the results of Bleile that we shall use inductively in this and the next section.
+We also prove a key lemma.
 This is the one point in this paper in which the Turaev condition is invoked explicitly, and our argument is modelled in part on that of \cite[\S5]{Bl}.
-The next section \S5 contains the main result (Theorem \ref{asph boundary}).
-In \S6 we show that there are only a handful of non-orientable $PD_3$-pairs with $\pi$ indecomposable and virtually free.
+The next section \S5 contains the main result (Theorem \ref{asph boundary}), and the following short section has several examples indicating the independence of the hypotheses.
+In \S7 we show that there are only a handful of non-orientable $PD_3$-pairs with $\pi$ indecomposable and virtually free.
 The remaining sections consider pairs whose boundary is not aspherical.
-In \S7 we assume that there are no copies of $RP^2$.
-We consider briefly in \S8 a possible extension of these arguments to allow copies of $RP^2$.
-In \S9 we settle the cases with $\pi$ finite and in the final section we consider briefly the role of $\pi$ alone in determining the pair.
+In \S8 we give a Classification Theorem for pairs with no $RP^2$ boundary components, and in \S9 we sketch a difficulty in extending this result further.
+In \S10 we settle the cases with $\pi$ finite and in the final section we consider briefly the role of $\pi$ alone in determining the pair.